What’s ICON all about and how does it work?

 It has already begun trials throughout Korea and has the potential to see very quick uptake as it starts being used for real world applications.
 Korea is widely regarded as the tech capital of the world, and it’s been extraordinarily fast to adopt cryptocurrency.
 It’s reasonable to assume that ICON will also be moving quicker than one might expect.

 The first all-in-one cryptocurrency system to take off in Korea will almost inevitably become a big deal.
-That it’s acquired so many partners and so much buy-in from different industries and authorities in the region, suggests a high degree of confidence in its technology.
+That it’s acquired so many partners, and so much buy-in from different industries and authorities in the region, suggests a high degree of confidence in its technology.

-Any US-based cryptocurrency with equivalent US-based backing would be going a lot wilder than ICON was at the end of 2017.
+Any US-based cryptocurrency with equivalent US-based backing would be going a lot wilder than ICON was doing at the end of 2017.
 There are indications that ICON will be moving exceptionally fast and seeing a lot of exposure in the future.

 On the other hand

-All of this doesn’t necessarily mean that the actual price of ICX is ever going to balloon to the same extent as bitcoin.
+All this doesn’t necessarily mean that the actual price of ICX is ever going to balloon to the same extent as bitcoin.
 It’s set up to work alongside other cryptocurrencies and to work with other blockchains, rather than as a direct competitor.

-The biggest question marks around ICON’s future might be the effectiveness of IISS, and whether the global market will ever take to such a powerful and largely-centralized blockchain solution.
+The biggest question marks around ICON’s future might be the effectiveness of IISS, and whether the global market will ever take to such a powerful and largely-centralised blockchain solution.
 Despite any talk of a democratic ICON Republic, in the long run, it’s hard to imagine the voting rights being dominated by anything other than large financial institutions or governments.

 There’s an enormous potential for abuse within the voting system, and the right of issuance is looking an awful lot like a license to print money.
-A lot of ICON partners are probably looking at the best way to optimize their IISS rating, and how to keep issuing the optimal amount of ICX back to themselves.
+A lot of ICON partners are probably looking at the best way to optimise their IISS rating, and how to keep issuing the optimal amount of ICX back to themselves.

-Many people would conclude that ICON is undemocratic, very centralized and thoroughly committed to maintaining the current status quo.
+Many people would conclude that ICON is undemocratic, very centralised and thoroughly committed to maintaining the current status quo.
 Those characteristics might increase ICX prices.
 These features should also be considered by anyone who is deciding whether to buy ICX.